Insider Guide: How to Spend 3 Days in Miami

-I can’t stand when travel bloggers recommend you hit the ground running as soon as you land in a new destination.
+It really annoys me when travel itineraries insist you hit the ground running as soon as you land in a new destination.
 Some days I’m ready to explore immediately, and other days, I’m exhausted and want to lounge around my hotel for the afternoon.

-So let’s be real here — the things you can accomplish on Day 1 of your three day trip to Miami depend on your energy levels and what time you arrive in Florida.
+So let’s be real here — the things you can accomplish on your arrival day depend on your energy levels and what time you make it to Miami.

 The Beach

-Of course, heading to the ocean is one of the most popular things to do on South Beach — and this part of Miami Beach does have some beautiful stretches of sand.
+Naturally, heading to the ocean is one of the most popular things to do on South Beach — and this area is one of my favorites in all of Miami Beach.

 Even if you’re not a beach person, there are tons of things you can do on or near the beach.
 For example, you can:

 - Walk on the Boardwalk.
-This beautiful paved pathway runs parallel to the beach, and it spans from North Beach all the way to South Beach’s southernmost point.
-It’s a lovely place to walk beneath the palm trees, and there are regular exercise stations along the way if you’re looking to get a good workout in during your walk.
+This beautiful paved pathway runs parallel to the beach, and is 9 miles long.
+It’s a lovely place to walk beneath the palm trees, and there are regular exercise stations in places like Lummus Park if you’re looking to get a good workout in during your walk.

 - Lounge on the sand.
 South Beach is full of public beaches, so grab your day bag and head toward the water.
 You can easily access the beach by Lincoln Road, 5th Street and a few spots in between.